Back to Watch and Pray

 Watchfulness cannot be sustained by critique alone.
 The soul must be rooted in prayer, reparation, and concrete devotion if it is to remain awake over the long term.
 Otherwise vigilance decays into nervousness, polemic, or exhaustion.

-That is why Catholic devotion belongs naturally in this gate.
+That is why Catholic devotion stands naturally with watchfulness.
 Prayer keeps the lamp burning.
 Reparation answers desecration with love.
 Devotion trains constancy.

 Christ commands watchfulness joined to prayer.
 The wise virgins remain ready with oil.
 The Psalms show vigilance as a life of waiting on God.
 Scripture therefore presents wakefulness not as mere alertness, but as a praying state of soul.